IgSokolov/CAN-logger/README.md

 3. we send decoded data to a monitor written with [CLX](https://sharplispers.github.io/clx/)

 ## How to build
-1. Ensure ASDF finds all 3 dependencies: :fsocket :clx and :unix-opts
+1. Ensure ASDF finds all 3 dependencies (:fsocket :clx and :unix-opts)
 2. Go to the directory with sources and execute `make`

 ## How to test